peetklecha/duke-of-url/README.md

 myApi.dolphins[92834809238]() //=== "/odontoceti/delphinidae/92834809238"
 ```

 Query validations can be provided as well.
-One way to do this is by providing a customer query validating function; this will apply before stringification of the query object.
+One way to do this is by providing a custom query validating function; this will apply before stringification of the query object.
 Alternately, an array of valid query keys can be provided; any value will be accepted for valid keys.
 Third, a an object can be provided whose keys correspond to valid query keys, and whose values can either be `true` (any value permitted), an array of permissible values, or a validating function.

 ```js
 const myApi = urlMaker({